-Brooke Schueller contemplates the appeal of abstraction through the lens of a group exhibition at the Newcomb Art Museum of Tulane University.
+Brooke Sauvage contemplates the appeal of abstraction through the lens of a group exhibition at the Newcomb Art Museum of Tulane University.

 I sometimes wonder why abstract art—oblong blobs of shapes and colors, swimming in a seeming absence of logic—is compelling to viewers who inhabit a world ruled by an almost obsessive attention to order.
 Then again, perhaps I’ve already answered my own question.